ksalzke/update-estimated-duration-plugin-for-omnifocus/README.md

 # About

-This is a commissioned Omni Automation plug-in for OmniFocus that allows the user to quickly set or add to estimated times.
+This is a commissioned Omni Automation plug-in for OmniFocus that allows the user to quickly set or add to estimated durations.

 _Please note that all scripts on my GitHub account (or shared elsewhere) are works in progress.
 If you encounter any issues or have any suggestions please let me know--and do please make sure you backup your database before running scripts from the internet!)_